 I'm using Firefox 13.0.1 and I don't get a Plugincontainer.exe either.
 Seems to have stopped working since some recent update.

 So, where did the plugin container go?
 Your response tells me what it is (something I knew about already and not seriously related to the nature of my question), and gives me a link to a page I looked at previously to see if it had the answer before I posted the question.

 I want a solution please, not a sales pitch.

 Milliard, have you updated to Firefox 14?
 If you have, once you are up to date, the plugin container should be working.
 If not, you can Reset Firefox.
-Reset Firefox – easily fix most problems
+Refresh Firefox - reset add-ons and settings

 I've updated to Firefox 14 and I still don't have a Plugincontainer.exe in the task list, even after resetting.